-- 50% of our service users would identify leaving the abusive home environment as being the best safety plan for themselves and their families.
-However only 15% of our service users actually secured private rented accommodation.
-All of these women (with the exception of one) secured this accommodation through friends or via support from their communities.
-It is worth noting that the only person who sourced accommodation via commercial means (estate agent) was in employment and therefore could provide references and did not require HAP. - LWLDVS clients are reporting issues of racism/discrimination regarding access to accommodation in the county despite our offer to assist these women in reporting these issues they do not want to make formal complaints. - The housing crisis is preventing women leaving for their safety.
-In addition, the HAP system is causing financial difficulties for some families where their rent is substantially higher than the supplement from the council.
-As a result, women are remaining in volatile situations at great risk to themselves and their children.
+50% of our service users would identify leaving the abusive home environment as being the best safety plan for themselves and their families.
+However only 15% of our service users actually secured private rented accommodation and in addition, LWLDVS clients are reporting issues of racism/discrimination regarding access to accommodation in the county - despite our offer to assist these women in reporting these issues they do not want to make formal complaints.
+The housing crisis is preventing women leaving for their safety and women are remaining in volatile situations at great risk to themselves and their children.

-Stigma in Rural Communities
+Migrant Women in Rural Communities: